ixaxaar/monoid.space/Types/equational.lagda.md

     n + succ m   ∎
 ```

-As we saw, we had to prove quite a few laws in their right and left handed versions.
+As we saw, we had to prove quite a few propositions in their right and left handed versions.
 These will come in handy later, in fact some of them have been written while trying to prove later propositions.
 This highlights a central way of solving mathematics - proofs are broken up into pieces and each piece is solved separately.
 Mostly such smaller proofs tend to be inductively proved and used to prove more complex proofs using equational reasoning.

 We now proceed to prove some propositions for multiplication: